Report on the use of passive acoustic monitoring for songbirds and seabirds on Lanz and Cox Islands

 Data collection

-ARUs were deployed in three stages between 2024 and 2025 across Lanz and Cox Islands (Figure 1), with the final data retrievals taking place in the winter of 2025-26.
+Autonomous recording units (ARUs; Shonfield and Bayne (2017)) were deployed in three stages between 2024 and 2025 across Lanz and Cox Islands (Figure 1), with the final data retrievals taking place in March 2026.
 Sites were accessed via helicopter.
-Recordings were collected on a schedule of recording every five minutes every 15 minutes at 24000 Hz.
-A total of 129900 recordings were collected totalling 10,790 audio hours of data (Figure 2).
+Recordings were collected on a schedule of recording for five minutes every 15 minutes at 44100 Hz.
+A total of 243,204 recordings were collected totalling 20,155 audio hours of data (Figure 2).

 Figure 1: Locations from Lanz and Cox Provincial Park ARU Monitoring Program